Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 --

 You now have a basic understanding of for loops, while loops, and a few common tasks performed by each.

+Upcoming deadlines:
+- Quiz 3 is due tomorrow by 11:59 pm.
+- Assignment 2 is due next Tuesday by 3 pm.
+- Quiz 4 will be posted today and be due next Tuesday by 11:59 pm.

+Have a nice weekend!